 Jaydeep Sinha*, Stephen B Duffull, Bruce Green and Hesham S Al-Sallami Pages 1 - 5 ( 5 )

-Conclusion The analysis indicates that LLV is potentially a more appropriate descriptor of functional liver size than LV, particularly in overweight individuals.
-Therefore, LLV has potential application in IVIVE of CL in obesity.
+Conclusion: The analysis indicates that LLV is potentially a more appropriate descriptor of functional liver size than LV, particularly in overweight individuals.
+Therefore, LLV has a potential application in IVIVE of CL in obesity.

 IVIVE, NAFLD, NASH, PBPK, FFM, drug development, obesity, liver volume, lean liver volume, functional liver volume.

 School of Pharmacy, University of Otago, Dunedin, School of Pharmacy, University of Otago, Dunedin, Model Answers R&D Pty Ltd, Brisbane, School of Pharmacy, University of Otago, Dunedin